Overview of the Collection

 The Library’s collection includes over 1,069,744 printed monographs and 872,396 e-books, and licensed access to 78,408 electronic journals.
 In addition, the Library has substantial collections of government documents and other resources, maps, data, rare books and other special research collections, printed journals, archives, theses, multimedia resources (audio, DVD, streaming video), musical scores, computer games, as well as licensed access to a broad range of full-text and indexing databases.
 For a snapshot of details, see the Collection Trends at a Glance below.

-Subject specialists and liaison librarians, working with faculty members and coordinated by the Head of Collection Development and Acquisitions, build and maintain the Library’s collection by developing subject-specific collection policies which guide the systematic selection of materials.
+Subject specialists and liaison librarians, working with faculty members and coordinated by the Head of Collections and Assessment, build and maintain the Library’s collection by developing subject-specific collection policies which guide the systematic selection of materials.
 The Library also provides a request form on its website where a user may suggest a book or other item for purchase.
 Although the majority of monographs are collected in print format, the library is increasing its e-book collections.
 Students and faculty already have access to many e-books in a wide range of subjects and disciplines.

 In order to enhance its purchasing power (particularly for electronic resources), the Library is an active member of two major cooperative partnerships: the Ontario Council of University Libraries (OCUL), a consortium of the 21 academic libraries in the province; and the Canadian Research Knowledge Network (CRKN), a consortium of 75 academic libraries across the country.